Gieneq/Audio-Spectrum-Display/schematics/README.md

 >magnitude: 0.699664 [V/V]
 >phase: 45 deg

-Phae shift is 45° as expected, but magnitude is not 0.707.
-That's because of internal resistance, without it result
+Phase shift is 45° as expected, but magnitude is not 0.707.
+That's because 3dB refers to filter block consisting of 2 components.
+In this case internal resistance is taken into account, without it results are as predicted:
+>k at cutoff frequency: 0.5+0.5j [V/V]
+>magnitude: 0.707107 [V/V]
+>phase: 45 deg
+>